 There is no doubt that tablet devices have invaded the IT domain.
 The results of TechTarget's annual SearchMobileComputing.com reader survey show almost surprising tablet growth and acceptance.
-Tablets are not only now
+Tablets are not only now supported in the enterprise, but IT departments are proactively investing in tablets and looking for robust business applications, with an eye toward using the devices as laptop replacements in the future.

 Although tablet growth may be driven by single users or experimental device deployments at the moment, IT managers are taking tablets seriously, with impending plans for expansion.
 Fifty-eight percent of our readers expected their organization's spending for tablets to increase in the next 12 months, and only 14% said they would not spend at all on tablets in the next year.
 When asked to choose the mobile technologies or devices with the largest year-over-year growth, 40% of respondents chose tablets.
 This was the highest-ranking choice and was equal to the number of users who expected growth in smartphone spending.
 Both were more than twice as much as the number of respondents who expected growth in laptop spending.